UoB-COMSM0110/2024-group-14/README.md

 > "⁠As a player, I want to be able to choose a difficulty level for the game to suit my style of play better"

-> "⁠As a player, I want to be able to see a scoreboard and compare myself with my peers"

 > "As a player, I want to see my score and lives left on the screen as I play the game"

 > "⁠⁠As a player, I want to see the rules of the game before playing it, so that I can prepare myself for the challenges ahead"